transopac/image-proc-api/README.md

 ## How to use it?

-For convenience, a barebones page can be viewed for testing the API.
+For convenience, a barebones demo UI can be viewed for testing the API at `http://localhost:3000` in your web browser.

 You can use a web browser, curl, or any other REST client for calling the APIs.